 Before you continue with the review of the novel, note that you can grab a copy of it.
 If interested, get a copy of Sweet Sixteen.

-Detailed review of “Sweet Sixteen”
+Review of “Sweet Sixteen”

 In the novel Sweet Sixteen (by Bolaji Abdullahi), the protagonist, a 16-year-old Aliya, whom her father refers to adoringly as “My First Lady,” is the curious type of girl.
 She often asks her father questions, some of which threw her journalist father off balance.